 (Sadly, all the bottles use the same logo, but imagination is a great thing.)

 The sheer magnificence of that image.
 Fondly quoting Robocop for a moment, “I’d buy that for a dollar.”

 Why Buy Premium E-Liquid

-Besides wanting to be the magnanimous lord or lady who will gift their peasant subjects with but a taste of ambrosia for their fealty, there are a few reasons you might want to try using premium juice.
+Besides wanting to be the generous lord or lady who will gift their peasant subjects with but a taste of ambrosia for their loyalty, there are a few reasons you might want to try using premium juice.

 First off, vendors that sell premium e-liquid will either have to convince you to buy their products with a serious advertisement or, for a more convincing reason, do the honourable thing and make a list of the ingredients they put into their juice.